Section 106 Agreements

-Any proposals for affordable housing will need to take account of the advice in the Council's Supplementary Planning Documents for Affordable Housing.
-We strongly recommend that discussions are held with the Affordable Housing Team at the Council before any planning applications are submitted as you will be required to submit draft Heads of Terms (this is not in the form of a legal document) as part of the application process.
-They can advise you about the options available, and can also give informal advice about your affordable housing proposals.
+Any proposals for affordable housing will need to take into account the advice in the Council's Supplementary Planning Documents.
+We strongly recommend that you contact the Affordable Housing Team before any planning applications are submitted as you will be required to submit draft Heads of Terms (this is not in the form of a legal document) as part of the application process.
+The team can advise you about the options available and can also give informal advice about your affordable housing proposals.

-The Section 106 template which is ‘read only’ is an indication of the Deed that will be prepared by the Council’s Solicitor to cover affordable housing.
-There will be other contributions required, such as education, open space, highways and clauses to cover these will be inserted as appropriate.
+The Section 106 agreement template is an indication of the Deed that will be prepared by the Council’s Solicitor to cover affordable housing.
+Other contributions will also be required, such as education, open space, highways and clauses to cover these will be inserted as appropriate.

 Please note: The Council's solicitor or Legal Service cannot provide you with legal advice about s106 agreements, you will need to seek your own independent legal advice.
 This will be essential if you have a mortgage on your property.